 Her eye rolled as she heard his complaint.
-Rio started over with her demonstration, but slowly this time.
+Rio started over with her demonstration but spoke the phrase slowly, this time.

 "Mm-hmm.
-Good," Rio crossed her arms, eye closed and nodded in approval.
+Good," Rio crossed her arms, closed her eye, and nodded in approval.
 "Now say it quickly this time and put your hands together."

-As his hands clasped together, Lucas felt like he could get it right this time.
+As his hands clasped against each other, Lucas felt like he could get it right this time.

-But just as he was about to finish, he was interrupted by the sudden sound of the front door hitting the wall as it was slid open.
+But just as he was about to finish, he was interrupted by the sudden bang of the front door hitting the wall as it was slid open.

-A cheerful voice made itself be heard and Lucas along with Rio turned to the direction of its source.
+A cheerful voice let itself be heard.
+Lucas and Rio turned to the direction it came from.

-The one who stepped into the dining room wore a red tracksuit and slung over their shoulder and resting at their side, was a cylindrical sports bag.
+They stepped into the dining room wearing a red tracksuit and slung over their shoulder while resting at their side was a cylindrical sports bag.
 Medium-length side bangs accentuated their rough, but natural permed short hair.

 Is this person a boy or a girl?

-Lucas asked himself that question because, in his opinion, that person's hairstyle could fit both ways.
+Lucas asked himself that question because, in his opinion, that person's hairstyle was a nice fit for both genders.
 In short, this person looked androgynous to him.

-The tracksuit-clad person greeted Rio with a smile that showed how happy they were to see her again, but then their attention turned to someone they did not recognize.
-That boy with wavy-chocolate brown hair, whose eyes were for some reason, hidden behind his hair bangs.
+The tracksuit person greeted Rio with a casual smile that showed how happy they were to see her again.
+Then their attention turned to someone they did not recognize.
+That boy with wavy-chocolate brown hair, whose bangs were hiding his eyes for some reason.

-Eyes fixated on Rio while pointing a mildly shivering hand at Lucas, they blurted something that caught Rio off-guard.
+Fixating their eyes on Rio while pointing a mildly shivering hand at Lucas, they blurted something that caught Rio off-guard but should’ve expected.

-He could hear them arguing about something, but not to his surprise, they were conversing in their own language.
+He heard them arguing about something, but not to his surprise, they were conversing in their own language.

-Rio shook the other person by the shoulders in desperation as she claimed what they thought was false.
-The response, however, was a suspicious glare as Rio displayed the signs of becoming as red as a tomato.
+Rio shook the other person by their shoulders as she insisted what they thought was false.
+Their response, however, was a suspicious glare that made Rio flush in pink.

 After a few seconds of watching Rio quiver in embarrassment, they decided to just go along with her plea and give her time to regain her composure.
 Dinner had to start soon, after all.

-When Rio finally calmed down, the two of them returned to the dining room.
+The two of them returned to the dining room when Rio finally calmed down.

-Lucas was still in his seat, waiting and until now, he still had not laid a hand on the food, which could be cooling down by now.
+Lucas was still waiting in his seat and until now had yet to lay a hand on the food, with some of them on the verge of cooling down.